 Most importantly, you must be the active party in the overseas job search process, aggressively looking for opportunities for yourself!
 Follow these basic guidelines as you begin your search:

 Whenever possible, resumes and cover letters should be written in the commonly spoken language of the country or region to which they are directed, unless you are certain you are communicating with a fluent English speaker.
+Reseearch the type of resume or CV required; often overseas positions require a specific CV.
 In your letter or other contacts (fax, phone, or e-mail) be brief and to the point, clearly stating exactly why it is you are contacting this person and what you hope to receive from them.
 Are you asking for:

 Be sure to quickly cover any points you feel they should know up front, such as your: